sarafrohit/SalesforceExercises/Exercises/Exercises.md

 [[↑] Back to top](#salesforce-exercises)

 ### Googling (critical skill of a developer)
 1. What is this error?
-2. What is this error?
+"Unable to lock row"
+2. Can you delete a user?
-3. What is this error?
+3. What is the average salary of a salesforce developer in Austin?
-4. What is this error?
+4. What is the most popular Salesforce blog?
+5. Where can you find the abridged version of Winter 2020 release notes?